 Maureen Higham brings more than 20 years of experience to her role as Compliance Officer at Worthington National Bank, and is an original team member of the bank.
 Maureen's personal philosophy is simple: "Do unto others as you would have others do unto you."

-Assistant Vice President, Compliance
+Assistant Vice President, Accounting

 Banking Officer, Treasury Management